Open Access in a nutshell

 Mainly, there are two different sorts of repositories that you can choose between:

 So called subject repositories specialize in the dissemination of specific fields of science.
 An example of such an extensive subject repository is arXiv.org, holding more than 900.000 e-prints mainly in physics, mathematics, computer science and quantitative biology.
-Several scientists at IST Austria have already uploaded numerous pre- or post-prints onto one of the platforms.
-If you are still looking for an appropriate subject repository, have a look at OpenDOAR, an authoritative directory of quality-controlled academic open access repositories.
+Several scientists at ISTA have already uploaded numerous pre- or post-prints onto one of the platforms.
+If you are still looking for an appropriate subject repository, have a look at OpenDOAR, an authoritative directory of quality-controlled academic Open Access repositories.

-Institutional repositories have been established to provide open access to institutional research output and to enhance the visibility of an institution’s scholarly research.
+Institutional repositories have been established to provide Open Access to institutional research output and to enhance the visibility of an institution’s scholarly research.
 More and more universities and research institutes are following the idea of storing and preserving their research results, independent of restrictions by publishers.
-IST Austria also offers the service of reliable archiving for its scientists.
-Please visit our IST Austria Research Explorer.
+ISTA also offers the service of reliable archiving for its scientists.
+Please visit our ISTA Research Explorer.

 If you are planing to make use of the IST-repository, or you need help in finding a suitable subject repository, please feel free to contact the library team.